libeibei95/MOOCRec/README.md

 <br>Mentor: Dr. Shalini Pandey
 <br>Advisor: [*Dr. Jaideep Srivastava*](https://cse.umn.edu/cs/jaideep-srivastava)

-Disentangled self-supervision is used as formulated in the paper, ["***Disentangled Self-Supervision in Sequential Recommenders"***](http://pengcui.thumedialab.com/papers/DisentangledSequentialRecommendation.pdf)
+Disentangled self-supervision is implemented as formulated in the paper, ["***Disentangled Self-Supervision in Sequential Recommenders"***](http://pengcui.thumedialab.com/papers/DisentangledSequentialRecommendation.pdf)
 Existing techniques used in sequential recommenders, usually adopt sequence-to-item training strategy, which supervises  a sequence model with a user’s next behavior as the label and the user’s past behaviors as the input.
 Sequence-to-item training strategy is myopic and usually produces non-diverse recommendations.
 This paper addresses these challenges by adding a sequence-to-sequence training strategy